Ideal scholarship roster number: 15

-If ASU can land a good haul in 2016, it'll go a long way to securing the health of the group for the foreseeable future, particularly if the last cycle proves as fruitful as it appears to have been on paper.
-It's possible ASU may have as many as eight or nine youngsters at the group over a two-class period, depending on whether it goes the junior college route for one or more of its 2016 additions.
+If ASU can secure a good haul in 2016, it'll go a long way to securing the health of the group for the foreseeable future, particularly if the last cycle proves as fruitful as it appears to have been on paper.
+It's possible ASU may have as many as eight or nine youngsters at the group over a two-class period, depending on whether ASU goes the junior college route for one or more of its 2016 additions.

 Odds are pretty good the Sun Devils will try to sign at least one junior college tackle in 2016, so with Monday's commitment of Peoria (Ariz.)
 Centennial offensive guard Marshal Nathe, it is getting a good jump start at the position.
 From here we expect the Sun Devils will attempt to sign another interior lineman and at least one high school offensive tackle in addition to a junior college tackle.
 They'll probably take as many as five at the position group in the class though if they really like a fifth recruit they can sign if it gets to that point.

 In Nathe, ASU got the No. 1 ranked in-state guard in 2016, which builds upon the program's offensive line success achieved locally by position coach Chris Thomsen and the rest of the staff after they signed two of the top three lineman prospects in Arizona in 2015, Steve Miller and Cade Cote.

 ASU saw the best in-state lineman leave Arizona one after another over a long term period that ran through the Dennis Erickson era and into the start of Todd Graham's tenure at the school, but the tide appears to be changing in that regard.